ietf-wg-cellar/matroska-specification/matroska_implement.md

 ### Optimum Layout for Livestreaming

-In Livestreaming ((#livestreaming)) only a few elements make sense.
-SeekHead and Cues are useless for example.
+In livestreaming ((#livestreaming)), only a few elements make sense.
+For example, SeekHead and Cues are useless.
 All elements other than the Clusters **MUST** be placed before the Clusters.

 * Info